The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-Although it is a separate relief, the rules for investors’ relief were intended as an extension to entrepreneurs’ relief and therefore complement and mirror those rules, to a degree.
-See the Conditions for entrepreneurs’ relief guidance note.
+Although it is a separate relief, the rules for investors’ relief were intended as anextension to business asset disposal relief (previously known as entrepreneurs’ relief) and therefore complement and mirror those rules, to a degree.
+See the Conditions for business asset disposal relief guidance note.

 Investors’ relief is aimed at incentivising external investment.
-It is not intended to be accessible by individuals whose natural means of capital gains relief on a disposal would be entrepreneurs’ relief.
+It is not intended to be accessible by individuals whose natural means of capital gains relief on a disposal would be business asset disposal relief.
 Accordingly, most employees and directors will not be entitled to investors’ relief.

-Also, unlike entrepreneurs’ relief, there is no requirement to hold a minimum number of shares in the company.
-There is a lifetime limit on the relief of £10m, which is in addition to that applying for entrepreneurs’ relief.
+Also, unlike business asset disposal relief, there is no requirement to hold a minimum number of shares in the company.
+There is a lifetime limit on the relief of £10m, which is in addition to that applying for business asset disposal relief.

 The rules for investors’ relief are contained in TCGA 1992, Part V, Chapter 5.
 This section was introduced by FA 2016, s 87 and Sch 14.

 Relief is available where a qualifying person makes a disposal of, or of aninterest in, a holding of shares that includes qualifying shares in anunlisted company provided a claim for the relief is made.

 A qualifying person is anindividual or a trustee.
 Investors’ relief is not available to companies.

 Qualifying shares are ordinary shares (within the meaning of ITA 2007, s 989) issued on or after 17 March 2016.
 They must have been held by the investor continuously for at least three years, or up to 5 April 2019 if later, meaning that relief is only available from 2019/20 onwards.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.